Devon Minchin: World War II

-Post WW2
+Post World War II

 In 1946 Minchin, his brother Lester and business partner Jack Bartle (former Commanding Officer, 450 Squadron RAAF) purchased a 110-foot, 85 ton ship called The Bellbird and loaded it with goods to sell in Borneo.
 They sailed from Sydney on 13 April but on their first night at sea they were struck by a big storm and had to scuttle the ship near Barrenjoey, New South Wales.

 In 1946 the Minchin brothers and Bartle organised a syndicate that was granted timber milling concessions in Sarawak.
 The following year they established Colonial Timber Company Limited (CTC) in Kuching.
 By the time of its sale in 1963 the company had the largest timber concession in the colony.
 The Minchin brothers along with John Cullity of Cullity Timbers of Western Australia then established Allardyce Lumber Company in the Solomon Islands.

-While remaining a director of CTC, Minchin returned to advertising in 1948 becoming Circulation Manager of The Straits Times in Singapore.
+While remaining a director of CTC, Minchin returned to advertising in 1948 becoming circulation manager of The Straits Times in Singapore.
 His tenure was cut short after only a few months when his wife Susan died of polio on 24 April 1948.

 From 1949 to 1952 Devon Minchin was an account executive at Cathay Ltd, a Hong Kong advertising agency.

 MSS

-In 1954 Minchin founded Metropolitan Security Services which became Australia's largest privately owned security company before it was sold to Mayne Nickless in 1970.
+In 1954 Minchin founded Metropolitan Security Services, which became Australia's largest privately owned security company before it was sold to Mayne Nickless in 1970.
 When The Beatles toured Australia in 1964, MSS had the contract to provide security and Minchin took personal charge.
 He received a note signed by all the members of the band thanking him for allowing "the finest birds and best boomerang makers into the (hotel) suites".

-In 1969 Devon Minchin was the Founding President of ASIAL (Australian Security Industry Association Limited) which became Australia's peak national security industry body.
+In 1969 Devon Minchin was the founding president of Australian Security Industry Association Limited, which became Australia's peak national security industry body.

-In June 1970, thieves got away with $289,233 in cash from MSS's Melbourne headquarters.
+In June 1970, thieves stole $289,233 in cash from MSS's Melbourne headquarters.
 It was at the time, Victoria's biggest ever robbery.

 Later life

 Following the sale of MSS, Minchin moved to Queensland where he farmed pineapples, bananas and paw paws on the Sunshine Coast.
 He developed a cinema complex in Noosa Heads and became foundation chairman of the Noosa District Tourist Association Committee.
 Minchin received a Bachelor of Arts from Macquarie University in 1978 and later his attention turned late Roman history.
-He completed a trilogy of novels set in 4th Century AD Rome and when he was at the age of 91 it was published as Love And The Fall of Rome.
+He completed a trilogy of novels set in 4th century AD Rome and when he was at the age of 91 it was published as Love And The Fall of Rome.
 Minchin moved from his Yandina farm to Noosa in 2000.

-Devon Minchin died on 30 May 2014 aged 95.
+Minchin died on 30 May 2014 aged 95.

 The Money Movers

-Devon Minchin wrote The Money Movers which was published in 1972.
+Devon Minchin wrote The Money Movers, which was published in 1972.
 It is a novel loosely based on the 1970 MSS robbery and an armoured car heist in Sydney the same year.
 The book was the basis for the 1978 film Money Movers directed by Bruce Beresford.
 It was at the time considered one of the most violent films ever made in Australia.